Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 - Dr Brett Olivier, Data Steward AIMMS and the Faculty of Science.

-AIMMS Research Data Management (RDM)
+AIMMS (A-LIFE and CPS) Research Data Management (RDM)

 • RDM news

-• 17/01/2024.
-The first edition of the 2024 AIMMS RDM Kickstart course has been postponed and will take place on 20/01/2024 see the "RDM Course" section below for more details.
+• 01/07/2024.
+The second edition of the 2024 PhD RDM Kickstart course will take place on 29 October 2024.
+Please see the "RDM Kickstart Course" section below for more details or register directly.

 • Looking for RDM support?